Egypt's sovereign fund looks at franchisers as it markets petrol stations

-CAIRO, Feb 22 (Reuters) - Egypt’s sovereign wealth fund is widening its net as it looks for potential buyers of the military’s fuelling station chain Wataniya Petroleum Co. by adding franchisers to the list of candidates, its chairman said.
+CAIRO (Reuters) - Egypt’s sovereign wealth fund is widening its net as it looks for potential buyers of the military’s fuelling station chain Wataniya Petroleum Co by adding franchisers to the list of candidates, its chief executive said.

 The Ministry of Defence has chosen the Sovereign Fund of Egypt to sell part of a portfolio of companies in what would be the country’s first spin-off of companies owned by the military.